cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 https://play.google.com/store/apps/details?id=rils.apps.touchportal&hl=en

 ## Logitech Flight panels
-The Logitech driver is REALLY bad, only work for microsoft flight simulator 2020, but there is a project Spad.next that work great but require a payment.
+Saitek has been bought by Logitech, and they have nice panels:

 * [Switch panel](https://www.logitechg.com/en-ch/products/flight/flight-simulator-switch-panel.html)
 * [Radio panel](https://www.logitechg.com/en-ch/products/flight/flight-simulator-cockpit-radio-panel.html)
 * [Multi panel](https://www.logitechg.com/en-ch/products/flight/flight-simulator-autopilot-multipanel.html)

 You can find them used everywhere.
-The Honeycomb yoke provide already (Switch) and (Multi), the radio panel is nice to have.
+The Honeycomb yoke provide already (Switch) and (Multi), the radio panel is a "nice to have".

 In Microsoft Flight Simulator 2024, you MUST manualy start the Logitech Plugin.
 It’s noch automatically initialising with the start of MSFS 2024.
 Install the driver https://download01.logi.com/web/ftp/pub/techsupport/simulation/MSFS_Plugin_x64_Software_8.0.313.0.exe and run the exe before starting flight simulator 2024.
 So, if you have the plug-in installed, create a shortcut on the desktop with this adress and the start arguments at the end:
  “C:\Program Files\Logitech\Microsoft Flight Simulator Plugin\LogiMicrosoftFlightSimulator.exe” --run --force

+The Logitech driver has not been updated for Microsoft Flight Simulator 2024 yet, and is limited.
+There is a project Spad.next that let you customize all buttons and switches, work great but require a one time payment.

 # Computer Software
 You need: